Invernisoft-Inc/neovim-conf/README.md

     - https://github.com/stevearc/aerial.nvim

 ### TODO confs to add:
-* Tabufline: have the Tabs opened by default in colapsed mode so that the feature can be seen and used (try: :tabnew )
+* [X] Tabufline: have the Tabs opened by default in colapsed mode so that the feature can be seen and used (try: :tabnew )
+    - use Ctrl + t now
-* relative numbers in auto mode: https://github.com/nkakouros-original/numbers.nvim
+* [X] relative numbers in auto mode: https://github.com/nkakouros-original/numbers.nvim
 * "surround" actions, similar to pressing ""
     - tpope/vim-surround works, but not the hotkey, no idea why, search another plugin for surround actions?
-* make telescope style bordered, but we need to set a better theme bg for it first
+* [X] make telescope style bordered, but we need to set a better theme bg for it first
-* pulse cursor when search: https://github.com/inside/vim-search-pulse
+* [X] pulse cursor when search: https://github.com/inside/vim-search-pulse
 * menu / autocompletion, works with Up and Down keys
 * foldcolumn are still needed?
 * jk in visual mode don't be gk and gj, they are annoying because you think its only one line